Sequoia Climate Fund

 Compensation & Location

-Sequoia Climate Fund offers a generous benefits package including payment of 100% of the health insurance premiums for employees (and 80% of the premiums for spouses, domestic partners and qualified family members).
-Sequoia Climate Fund also offers other benefits including life insurance, long?term disability protection, a group 401(k) retirement plan (with an employer match), support for continuing education, up to $5,250 in annual student loan repayment OR college savings assistance for qualified dependents and is committed to providing transgender?inclusive healthcare.
+The salary is commensurate with experience and skills.
+Sequoia Climate Fund offers a generous benefits package including payment of 100% of the health insurance premiums for employees (and 80% of the premiums for spouses, domestic partners, and qualified family members).
+Sequoia Climate Fund also offers other benefits including life insurance, long term disability protection, a group 401(k) retirement plan (with an employer match), support for continuing education, up to $5,250 in annual student loan repayment OR college savings assistance for qualified dependents and is committed to providing transgender inclusive healthcare.

 We have temporarily transitioned to a work-from-home model, and this role is expected to begin as a remote position.
 To ensure the safety and well-being of our employees, we will continue to monitor the situation and follow the recommendations from the Centers for Disease Control and Prevention (CDC), as well as local advisories from the California Department of Public Health and the Orange County Heath Care Agency.
 Once circumstances allow, staff will be required to work full-time from our office in Irvine, California.
 We are flexible and willing to discuss the logistics and financial considerations raised by relocation, if needed.